A Message from Melinda Seely, President of AirFair

 AirFair's Board Includes Two Well-Known Civic Leaders

 Two of our board members and also founding members are Evelyn Hart (left) and Jean Watt.
-Both have been on Newport Beach City Council.
+Both have been on Newport Beach City Council and Evelyn was Mayor.

 Jean Watt is a founder of SPON, Stop Polluting Our Newport, Newport Conservancy, Friends of Harbors, Beaches, and Parks, and served as President of all three organizations.
 She is a Public Advisory Committee Member, Souther California Wetlands Recovery Project (SCWRP) as well as the Co-chair of SCWRP's Orange County Task Force.
 A native of Pasadena, CA, she spent summers in Newport Beach from 1931-1953.
 A Stanford graduate in Economics/Political Science and Nursing, she also received a certificate in Transportation Planning from UCI.
 She was married to Dr. James Watt and has four children: Tamara, Terry, Mike, and Lorna.

 As president of SPON and also as a city council member, Watt was a part of the negotiations about JWA as well as the lawsuit (NB vs. OC) which ajudicated the Settlement Agreement.